Crochet Sedge Stitch Baby Afghan

-My friends meet your next favorite thing: The Crochet Sedge Stitch Baby Afghan.
+My friends meet your new favorite crochet afghan: The Crochet Sedge Stitch Baby Afghan.

 The crochet sedge stitch is so easy to learn.
 Just a single crochet, half double crochet and a double crochet in a single stitch.
 Couldn’t be easier to memorize and get your crochet mojo going.